 - Next Generation Mobility Experience

-The campus of the future will boast a connected experience for students – this is multi-faceted, but designed to deliver a more compelling experience for students.
+The campus of the future will boast a connected experience for students.
+University Wi-Fi is multi-faceted, but designed to deliver a more compelling experience for students.

 The base network should deliver reliable, high speed Wi-Fi to allow students to have a seamless, great Wi-Fi experience.
 Often, insufficient APs are installed in a wireless network, which leads to patchy coverage and poor throughput.
 This does nothing to tempt students to remain on campus.